-'Laborist' obstetrical care improves pregnancy outcomesFebruary 11th, 2013 in Obstetrics & gynaecology
+'Laborist' obstetrical care improves pregnancy outcomesFebruary 11, 2013 in Medicine & Health / Obstetrics & gynaecology

 In a study to be presented on February 16 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in San Francisco, researchers will report findings that suggest shifting from a traditional model of obstetrical care to a laborist model improves pregnancy outcomes.

 The "laborist" concept has been around for nearly a decade.
 In this model, obstetricians provide 24-hour a day on-site staffing of labor units.
 While it has been assumed that laborists improve obstetric care, there had been no studies done to test whether it does and how much it helps.
 Sindhu K. Srinivas, MD, MSCE and director of obstetrical services at the Hospital of the University of Pennsylvania, and her team worked with a non-profit organization, the National Perinatal Information Center and 24 of their member hospitals to determine the effectiveness of the laborist model.

 "Many hospitals have moved toward adopting the laborist model, and it's critically important to determine whether it is improving pregnancy outcomes," explained Srinivas.